scikit-image/skimage-archive/meeting-notes/2024/2024-11-05_europe_africa_cc.md

   - Which ones are necessary and why do they exist?
   - Eventually we should ensure ecosystem-wide consistency
     - `get_implementation` vs having the algorithms as the attributes of the entry_point object
-    - Having some consistency in setup/private functions’ names : like steps(or functions involved) in fetching the backends(`all_backends()` vs `_get_backends()`) and then fetching the implementations from the backends, and loading the backend metadata(or info), etc. (adding these functions/setup in `spatch`?); Meaning and usage of the term “backend info” in scikit-image Vs networkx
+    - Having some consistency in setup/private functions’ names : like steps (or functions involved) in fetching the backends (`all_backends()` vs `_get_backends()`) and then fetching the implementations from the backends, and loading the backend metadata (or info), etc. (adding these functions/setup in `spatch`?)
+    - Meaning and usage of the term “backend info” in scikit-image vs networkx
     - Naming:
         - `can_has` vs `can_run`
-        - `dispatchable` vs _dispatchable`
+        - `dispatchable` vs `_dispatchable`
         - `_backends.py` vs `backends.py` (maybe ok to have this difference, because both projects are organised differently)
     - Should NetworkX’s logging and BackendInfo be more modular like scikit-image’s?
   - [Lars] It would be best to address these once we have a good enough prototype in place.

-- [TODO] Letting users set the order of backends instead of hard coding it.
+- [TODO] Letting users set the order of backends instead of hard-coding it.

 - potential backend libraries, for reference, other than `cuCIM`?

-- NumFOCUS’s SDG R3 : might get notified tomorrow
+- NumFOCUS’s SDG R3: might get notified tomorrow
     - If positive, next step would be - ICA form (draft): https://hackmd.io/@Schefflera-Arboricola/SynEV9vZ1x (contract will finalise within 1-3 weeks (based on the responsiveness of PI and contractor) of submitting the above form)